Palestine–United States relations: Nixon and Ford administrations (1969–1977)

-From 1974 onward, some circles in the Department of State were considering accepting the PLO as a partner in the Middle East peace process.
+From 1974 onward, some circles in the US Department of State were considering accepting the PLO as a partner in the Middle East peace process.
 In June 1974, U.S. Ambassador to Egypt Herman Eilts assessed that Arafat was looking for ways to integrate the PLO into the peace process.
 U.S. President Gerald Ford even alluded to that possibility in October 1974.
 In November 1974, Ford made a non-committal statement on U.S. position towards the PLO saying:

 The Israelis have said they will never negotiate with the PLO.
 We are not a party for any negotiations.
 I think we have to let the decision as to who will negotiate to be the responsibility of the parties involved.

 However, due to U.S. support of the Israeli government Washington agreed in 1975 to demand PLO explicit recognition of the State of Israel as a precondition to any dealing with its representatives.
 Referring to this, Ford said in November 1975:

 the Palestinians do not recognize the State of Israel.
 And under those circumstances, it is impossible to bring the Palestinians and the Israelis together to negotiate.
 So, unless there is some change in their attitude, I think you can see a very serious roadblock exists.

 As the PLO did not make such recognition explicitly at that time, the U.S. government refrained from any official relations and the PLO was not allowed to maintain any offices in the U.S., except for the PLO Mission to the United Nations, which was immune from U.S. law.

+Carter administration (1977–1981)

 A certain change of attitude took place under President Jimmy Carter.
 Carter was the first U.S. president to advocate the creation of a Palestinian state, which he did in March 1977:

 There has to be a homeland provided for the Palestinian refugees who have suffered for many, many years.

 In addition to Carter's pro-Palestinian positions, the PLO leadership attempted to reach an agreement with the US government.
 In January 1978, Arafat delivered a secret message to Carter, stating he would settle for a Palestinian state in the West Bank and Gaza Strip in exchange for US support of that objective.
 The administration's relatively positive position on the PLO also allowed that organization to establish on 1 May 1978, the Palestine Information Office in Washington, D.C.
 However, no real progress on the Palestinian issue was made under Carter, as he was preoccupied with reaching an Israeli-Egyptian agreement, and contacts with PLO were detrimental to that agreement.